bloom-tech-learning/beatlesm/curriculum/web48/3.1-Advanced-React/Module_1-Class-Components/Objects/Understanding.md

 #### Answer:   (B)

-- Hints: In a class component, props is held within the this property, the class' instance reference.
+- Hints: (B)  In a class component, props is held within the this property, the class' instance reference.

 ## Question 5